iviecomarti/DANEELpath/README.md

 ### 1.1 QuPath

-**DANEELpath** works inv **QuPath** version 0.5 and above.
+**DANEELpath** works inv **QuPath** version 0.6.0 and above.
 You can download **QuPath** from this link: https://qupath.github.io/

-If you have  problems during **QuPath** installation, you can check this link: https://qupath.readthedocs.io/en/0.5/docs/intro/installation.html
+If you have  problems during **QuPath** installation, you can check this link: https://qupath.readthedocs.io/en/stable/docs/intro/installation.html

 ### 1.2 Install qupath-extension-cellpose

-**DANELpath** uses a functionality inside the incredible qupath-extension-cellpose from [BIOP](https://github.com/BIOP/qupath-extension-cellpose).
+**DANEELpath** uses a functionality inside the incredible qupath-extension-cellpose from [BIOP](https://github.com/BIOP/qupath-extension-cellpose). **DANEELpath** need the version 0.11.0 or above of the BIOP extension.

-**DANEELpath** need the version 0.9.6 or above of the BIOP extension.
-You can download the last realease of the extension in this link: https://github.com/BIOP/qupath-extension-cellpose/releases
+You can follow the instructions of [qupath-extension-cellpose](https://github.com/BIOP/qupath-extension-cellpose) to install the extension using the QuPath Extension Manager.

-Once download, unzip the folder and drag & drop `qupath-extension-cellpose-[version].jar` onto the main QuPath window.
+As alternative, you can download the extension from this [link](https://github.com/BIOP/qupath-extension-cellpose/releases) unzip the folder and drag & drop `qupath-extension-cellpose-[version].jar` onto the main QuPath window.
 Then restart **QuPath** (not the computer)